 The Drug Evaluation and Classification (DEC) Program is managed and coordinated by the International Association of Chiefs of Police (IACP) with support from the National Highway Traffic Safety Administration (NHTSA) of the U.S. Department of Transportation.

-The IACP has four staff persons dedicated to the coordination, expansion and administration of the DEC Program:
+The IACP has five staff persons dedicated to the coordination, expansion and administration of the DEC Program: